fabiorino/crelly-slider/README.md

 Documentation: http://fabiorino1.altervista.org/projects/crellyslider/documentation/

 ## Description
 Crelly Slider is a Free / Open Source WordPress slider with a powerful Drag & Drop Builder.
-You can add Texts, Images, YouTube/Vimeo videos using animations and transitions.
+You can add Texts, Images, YouTube/Vimeo videos and animat each of them.
 It's perfect to display your creative content in posts and pages.
 With it's tons of features, Crelly Slider is the best free solution for your online WebSite.__